 The Topps Tom Glavine rookie card is not the most valuable card of all time.
-But for baseball fans, and Atlanta Braves fans especially, Tom Glavine will be remembered as one of the coolest, calmest, and craftiest pitchers in the game.
+But for baseball fans, and Atlanta Braves fans especially, Tom Glavine will be remembered as one of the game’s coolest, calmest, and craftiest pitchers.

 During his 21 years in the major leagues, he was a 10-time all-star and became etched in the hearts of Atlanta Braves fans when he won them their first World Series title in 1995.